Housing and jobs boost to former business park site

 Whilst the North Wales Business Park was never fully finished, the facilities that it had delivered, including a medical centre and pharmacy, along with the job opportunities created on the developed part of the site and the transport links that grew as a result, made the remaining land very suitable for residential development.
 The site owners consequently placed an application with Conwy County Borough Council four years ago to free the land for residential use, and it was subsequently identified as an allocated housing site in Conwy’s 2013 LDP.
 This allocation was taken forward by Macbryde Homes in 2016 when they submitted detailed plans for the development of the site.

 “The vision for the site to form part of the business park was never fully realised and yet its proximity to established job opportunities and transport links make it ideal for residential development.
-Our plans will mean that it is transformed in to an attractive and functional place to live which will enhance the local area and boost its economy.
+Our plans will mean that it is transformed into an attractive and functional place to live which will enhance the local area and boost its economy.

-Macbryde Homes’ proposals for the development reflect aspects of the design guide that had previously been prepared for the business park, whilst being complimentary to the wider environment.
+Macbryde Homes’ proposals for the development reflect aspects of the design guide that had previously been prepared for the business park, whilst being complementary to the wider environment.
 Properties will be constructed using a mix of limestone and render and redbrick and render, with grey roof tiles.
 Wide roadways with footpaths either side will be flanked by grass verges and trees.